 To get started, I used my towel soak method to remove the veneer from the drawer fronts.
-Since we were building a new one, I wanted all the faces to be the same.
+Since we are building a new one, I wanted all the faces to be the same.

-Once all that veneer was removed, I had to rebuild the drawers that had been basically torn apart at one point, and haphazardly put back together.
+Once all that veneer is removed, I rebuild the drawers that are basically torn apart, and haphazardly put back together.
 Bottoms falling out, dovetails messed up, and out of square.
 Here’s my hubby and I working hard, as we always do.
 He’s building a custom trunk we offer in my shop, while I repair the dresser.
 Fun times for sure.

 The cabinet of the dresser was my second project.
 Let’s just say a hammer became my best friend.
 I had to beat this thing back together, remove oodles of interior veneer and replace that rotted foot.
 A hot mess, I tell ya!

 I nearly ran through a whole tub of wood filler repairing that damaged veneer, but it was worth it.
 After a whole lotta sanding with my favorite sander, here it is ready for a facelift.

 I gave the cabinet two coats of blue, and the drawers two coats of green.
 I could have stopped there, but I wanted to take it to the next level.
 This lady needed some oooh’s and ahhh’s for all its been through.
 So, I grab some dollar store tissue paper and did my tissue paper treatment to the drawer fronts with some Elmer’s glue and a bit of water (no need to buy that expensive découpage stuff).